CatEars/AutoMapperTest/README.md

 # AutoMapper Test

-Testing AutoMapper to see the good and the bad.
+Testing AutoMapper and trying to highlight the things I like and what I don't like.

+Each individual project has something to say about AutoMapper